-The contribution rates for employees in TMRS are either 5, 6, or 7 percent of employee gross earnings, and the city matching percentages are either 100, 150, or 200 percent, both as adopted by the governing body of the city.
-Under the state law governing TMRS, the contribution rate for each city is determined annually by the actuary, using Entry Age Normal (EAN) actuarial cost method.
+The contribution rates for employees in TMRS are either 5%, 6%, or 7% of employee gross earnings, and the city matching percentages are either 100%, 150%, or 200%, both as adopted by the governing body of the city.
+Under the state law governing TMRS, the contribution rate for each city is determined annually by the actuary. using Entry Age Normal (EAN) actuarial cost method.
 The actuarially determined rate is the estimated amount necessary to finance the cost of benefits earned by employees during the year, with an additional amount to finance any unfunded accrued liability.

-Employees of NBU were required to contribute 7 percent of their annual gross earnings during the fiscal year.
-The contribution rates for NBU were 18.02 percent and 17.37 percent in calendar years 2021 and 2020, respectively.
-NBU's contributions to TMRS for the years ended July 31, 2021 and 2020 were \$4,371,468 and \$3,776.143, respectively, and were equal to the required contributions.
+Employees of NBU were required to contribute 7% of their annual gross earnings during the fiscal year.
+The contribution rates for NBU were 17.77% and 18.02% in calendar years 2022 and 2021, respectively.
+NBU's contributions to TMRS for the years ended July 31, 2022 and 2021 were \$4,774,121 and \$4,371,468, respectively, and were equal to the required contributions.